Foot Pain: 14 Causes & How to Relieve

 Foot pain is very common during pregnancy, and may be related to increased weight, inadequate venous return, poor blood circulation and swelling in the legs and feet.
 These symptoms can lead to intense foot pain, especially at the end of the day.

-What to do: Avoid prolonged periods of standing, and be sure to rest your feet above heart level when resting.
+How to relieve: Avoid prolonged periods of standing, and be sure to rest your feet above heart level when resting.
 This will promote adequate circulation and help to relieve leg and foot swelling.
 Soaking your feet in cold water can also help to relieve foot pain.

 4. Achilles tendinitis